EricAndresen/udacity-fend-project-2/README.md

 # Memory game

-This is a simple memory card game implement in HTML5 CSS3 and vanilla ES6.
+This is a simple memory card game implement in HTML5, CSS3, and vanilla ES6.
 There are no dependencies.
-CSS grid and Flexbox is used to define layout and CSS animations are used for all animations.
+CSS grid and Flexbox are used to define layout and CSS animations are used for all animations.

 ## Code Conventions